Savory Japanese Pancakes

 These versatile and EASY savory pancakes are the recipe you didn’t know your pantry was calling out for.
 When there’s “nothing” in the fridge, this is your secret weapon for whipping up a stay-at-home masterpiece.
 Join us tonight to expand your culinary repertoire and make a solid dent in your veggie stash.

-Preparation time: 1 hour
+Prep Time: 1 hour

 • 1/2 cup almond flour